Nikolai Ruzsky: Russian Revolutions

 One of the most active military conspiracy participants was the President of the Imperial Duma, Mikhail Rodzianko, who played an important role in the abdication of Nicholas II.
-According to the memoirs of the Minister of the Imperial Court Cont Baron Frederiks, who was present at the abdication of the tsar, General Ruzsky brutally and violently forced the wavering tsar the sign the prepared manifesto on abdication.
+According to the memoirs of the Minister of the Imperial Court Count Frederiks, who was present at the abdication of the tsar, General Ruzsky brutally and violently forced the wavering tsar to sign the prepared manifesto on abdication.
 Ruzsky held the tsar by one hand, with the other hand holding the manifesto, and repeatedly said:

 Nicholas at this point was embarrassed and dejected.
 A lawyer named N.P.
 Karabchevsky left his memories about the words by Prince John Konstantinovich's wife, Helena Petrovna.
 Which when she was being imprisoned in Yekaterinburg, she was visited by the doctor of the Tsesarevich, Vladimir Derevenko, who told the princess about the recall of Nicholas about General Ruzsky.
 He said:

 During a conversation with General S. N. Vilchkovsky, General Ruzsky detailed the tsar's resistance to the pressure exerted on the introduction of the new so-called "Responsible Ministry".
 (According to the opposition, this ministry was to be submitted not to the Emperor, but the head of the Cabinet, in turn, responsible to the Duma, that is, the conspirators aspired to introduce a parliamentary system in Russia, which was contrary to the existing legislation of the Empire).
 He argued heatedly about the need of the immediate imposition of the Responsible Ministry.

 He informed the tsar that his thoughts were wrong, he told Nicholas that it was necessary to adopt the policy: "the sovereign reigns, and the government rules."
 The tsar argued that this policy was too incomprehensible for him, he said that what was necessary was that the people should be educated, or in other words, should be reborn.
 He disagreed and then argued with the tsar.
 About an hour later, Nicholas finally agreed to the Responsible Ministry.
 It was not understood that why the fact that Nicholas would just all the sudden, he just abandoned his conviction and agreed with Ruzsky.
 Analysis of the documents leads to the conclusion that, this decision, was made on behalf of the Sovereign, but not by the Emperor himself.

 After the Revolution, General Ruzsky advocated in maintaining the discipline of the army, which led him into disagreements with the Minister of War, Alexander Guchkov, and army chief of staff General Alekseyev.
 He was then relieved from command, after which he went south to Kislovodsk.